-- 5. Click Upgrade Kit & Program. - Scroll down to locate the files for System Software Build 2.1.0.0.
-Download the following files, all of which are required for the upgrade process: - System Software Build 2.1.0.0 for Windows zenupgrade-win Program (the zenupgrade-win program) - System Software Build 2.1.0.0 for Windows Upgrade Kit SHA256sum (the upgrade kit checksum file (.sha256))
+- 5. Click Upgrade Kit & Program. - 6.
+Scroll down to locate the files for System Software Build 2.1.x.x (where x.x represents the release of the upgrade files).
+Download the following files, all of which are required for the upgrade process: - System Software Build 2.1.x.x for Windows zenupgrade-win Program (the zenupgrade-win program) - System Software Build 2.1.x.x for Windows Upgrade Kit SHA256sum (the upgrade kit checksum file (.sha256))

-- System Software Build 2.1.0.0 for Windows Upgrade Kit (the upgrade kit (.kit)) - 7.
+- System Software Build 2.1.x.x for Windows Upgrade Kit (the upgrade kit (.kit)) - 7.
 Log in with your Windows Administrator credentials, if you have not already done so, and open the Windows command line or PowerShell.
 Ensure that you are in the C:\Users\Administrator directory, which contains the zenupgrade-win program, the upgrade kit, and the upgrade kit SHA256sum file.
 For example: